 Published on: 2025-11-11

-Black Friday on November 28, 2025, the day following the U.S. Thanksgiving holiday, is not only a major event for retail shoppers but also a significant day for financial markets.
+Black Friday, falling on November 28, 2025, the day after US Thanksgiving, is not just a shopping frenzy, it’s also an important date for financial markets.

-Below, we provide a comprehensive update on the U.S. stock market schedule for Black Friday 2025, related market hours, and key insights on trading considerations during the holiday season.
+Below, we provide a complete guide to U.S. stock market hours on Black Friday 2025, related trading schedules, and practical insights for navigating holiday trading conditions.

 On Friday, November 28, 2025 (the day after Thanksgiving), U.S. stock markets will be open but will close early at 1:00 p.m.
 Eastern Time.
 According to the official exchange calendars: